spacelift-io/user-documentation/docs/vendors/terraform/state-management.md

 ## Importing resources into your Terraform State

 So you have an existing resource that was created by other means and would like that resource to be reflected in your terraform state.
-This is an excellent use case for the [terraform import](https://www.terraform.io/cli/import){: rel=" nofollow"} command.
+This is an excellent use case for the [terraform import](https://www.terraform.io/cli/import){: rel="nofollow"}
+command.
 When you're managing your own terraform state, you would typically run this command locally to import said resource(s) to your state file, but what do I do when I'm using Spacelift-managed state you might ask?
 Spacelift [Task](../../concepts/run/task.md) to the rescue!